 The Imbak canyon strictly speaking is not a canyon (i.e. a narrow gorge).
 It's a 25km long valley, bordered on three sides by sandstone ridges, up to over 1000m high.
 Due to the difficult access, the forest in the Imbak canyon has never been logged and is in fact pristine primary rainforest with tall, majestic trees.

 A number of species of animals and plants are endemic to the Imbak canyon.
 The Nepentes hirsuta, a pitcher plant species, has only been found here and in the Maliau basin.

-Currently the eastern end of the Imbak canyon is open for visitors and has accomodation and a tourist infrastructure.
+Currently the eastern end of the Imbak canyon is open for visitors and has Accommodation and a tourist infrastructure.
 The Imbak canyon studies centre is located at the entrance to the Imbak canyon and has been completed in November 2016.
-It is a huge complex, consisting of several buildings spread over an area of 200m x 300m, with accomodation capable of housing 600 visitors (comfortable units with air conditioning and private bathroom, as well as a hostel; electricity available from 7am to 11pm).
+It is a huge complex, consisting of several buildings spread over an area of 200m x 300m, with Accommodation capable of housing 600 visitors (comfortable units with air conditioning and private bathroom, as well as a hostel; electricity available from 7am to 11pm).

 At the time of writing (2017) there were about 50 employees working there and the centre was receiving about 80 visitors per month, mostly researchers, but this number was expected to rise substantially.
 The primary purpose of the Imbak canyon studies centre is scientific research, but the centre also welcomes tourists.

 In August 2017 the range of activities available for tourists was still limited: there were just two jungle trails, the canopy walkway wasn't completed yet and other attractions had yet to be added.
 In addition, because of all the noise which the construction of the centre generated in 2016, in August 2017 animals were avoiding the area, although it's likely that after some time the situation will relax and animals will return to the area.